 Those claims could be borne out by a pan-European challenge to the gig economy model, following the European Commission’s recent launch of a public consultation to look into the legal employment status and conditions of gig economy workers.
 It represents the bloc’s first phase of improving the rights of platform workers and the EU is set to propose a regulatory framework by the end of the year.

-The proposals will begin with a six-week consultation between trade unions and employers about how to improve working conditions, and if labour and business representatives don’t enter negotiations, there will be a second round of consultations on possible measures the EU could take.
+The proposals will begin with a six-week consultation between trade unions and employers about how to improve working conditions, and if labor and business representatives don’t enter negotiations, there will be a second round of consultations on possible measures the EU could take.
 If the two sides can’t come to an agreement after that, the commission said it will “put forward an initiative by the end of the year”.

 A long battle ahead

 “This is why it’s a very important battle,” said Livia Spera of the European Transport Workers’ Federation.
-“This is only starting and it will arrive in more sectors: catering, cleaning, babysitting.
+“This is only starting and it will arrive in more sectors: catering, cleaning, and babysitting.
 We’ll have ambulance workers just when they are needed.
 Uber has even looked into long-distance freight transport.
 At the moment it’s so unclear and there is a need for us to regulate.”

 As for Uber’s latest announcement, Jamie Heywood, its regional general manager for Northern and Eastern Europe, said in a statement: “This is an important day for drivers in the UK.
 Uber is just one part of a larger private-hire industry, so we hope that all other operators will join us in improving the quality of work for these important workers who are an essential part of our everyday lives.”

-A spokesperson for Just Eat said the company had rolled out a “worker and employment model” where couriers are eligible for benefits including hourly pay, holiday pay and sick pay.
+A spokesperson for Just Eat said the company had rolled out a “worker and employment model” where couriers are eligible for benefits including hourly pay, holiday pay, and sick pay.

 Deliveroo and Glovo did not respond to requests for comment.